 Airway Dentistry & Sleep Apnea

 Airway dentistry looks beyond the teeth to consider something even more foundational: how well you breathe.
-Breathing should be effortless, especially during sleep—but for many people, it’s compromised in ways they may not recognize.
-Signs like snoring, clenching or grinding, restless sleep, fatigue, and even difficulty focusing can all point to an underlying airway issue.
+Breathing should be effortless, especially during sleep.
+For many people, it’s compromised in ways they may not recognize.
+Signs like snoring, clenching or grinding, restless sleep, fatigue, and difficulty focusing can all point to an underlying airway issue.

 As dental professionals, we’re in a unique position to identify subtle signs of compromised airway function.
 Features such as narrow arches, a scalloped tongue, recessed jaw structures, and wear from clenching or grinding can indicate an airway that's working too hard.
 When these patterns emerge, we coordinate care with trusted sleep physicians, ENTs, and myofunctional therapists to ensure patients receive the full spectrum of support.

-Treatment may involve a custom oral appliance to help maintain an open airway during sleep, or a referral for further evaluation and diagnostics.
-Our goal is to help you breathe easier, sleep more soundly, and support your health from the inside out—starting with the airway.
+Treatment may involve a custom oral appliance, an effective alternative to the CPAP, to help maintain an open airway during sleep, or a referral for further evaluation and diagnostics.
+Our goal is to help you breathe easier, sleep more soundly, and support your health from the inside out.